puzzle/ansible-training/content/labs/04.1/_index.en.md

 ### Task 6

-- Get a feeling for errors with variables: Remove the quotes around the curly brackets and have a look at the output
+- Get a feeling for errors: Remove the quotes around the curly brackets and have a look at the output.

 ## Solutions